-Those statistics suggest that it’s better to use your own name when sending out sales and marketing emails.
+Those statistics suggest it’s better to use your name when sending out sales and marketing emails.

-You can configure your sender name – but the steps will vary, depending on the email client you’re using.
-If you’re using Gmail, you’ll also want to consider adding a picture, in order to further legitimize your account.
+You can configure your sender name, but the steps will vary depending on your email client.
+If you’re using Gmail, you’ll also want to consider adding a picture, to legitimize your account further.

 - Preheaders have a character limit of around 100

 - 46% of emails are opened on mobile

 - On mobile devices, the preheader will often be reduced to around 35 characters

 - If you do not add a specific preheader, the first text string from the email body will be shown